 When it’s cold, windy and rainy this jacket keeps me so warm and snug and if it’s rainy but not cold I can easily just remove the fleece.’Here’s what a 3-in-1 jacket looks like!

 Natasha from The World Pursuit

 ‘A packable down jacket is one of the best things to throw in your suitcase in the winter.
 Down jackets are lightweight, can pack up small, and the best part is they keep you incredibly warm.

 The greatest strength of a down jacket is the insulation.
 Many jackets are made with goose down and the insulation is perfect for expanding and holding onto body heat.
 You can look for the fill weight and power and adjust what you purchase based on your destination and how cold it will be.
 At a baseline, you’ll find the more budget-friendly jackets with about 500-600 fill power.
 They go up from there and so does the price.
 However, you can get decent ones online for less than $100!
 Not only are down jackets light and warm, but they are also comfortable.
-The design of many down jackets is natural and not stiff!’Check the price of a great jacket here!
+The design of many down jackets is natural and not stiff!’See some options of down jackets here!

 Sharon, from Simpler and Smarter

 ‘We just bought our first compression bag and we are in love!
 This is a perfect way to keep your clothing and gear organized and as small as possible in your bag.
 I am annoyed we didn’t get one earlier.

 Basically, you put any items you want in the compression bag, seal it and then pull on some straps to make it as small as possible.
 We have found this perfect for our snow gear and managed to compress it to about 1/4-1/3 of its original size which is amazing for us.

 I recommend a Sea To Summit Compression Sack.
 We have the largest one which fit our snow jackets, trousers, gloves and thermals for a family of 5.’Grab your Sea To Summit Compression Sack here.